KonduitAI/konduit-serving/ADRs/0002-Use_swagger_annotations_for_generating_client_APIs.md

 - multipart/form-data
   - /:predictionType/:inputDataFormat # For multipart inputs (FILES)

-Given those two endpoints we have done a ton of work on creating a python client that (as of right now) needs more proper documentation, examples and maintenance planning for getting the APIs to be easily adaptable.
+Given those two endpoints we have done a ton of work on creating a python client that (as of right now) needs more proper documentation, examples and maintenance planning for making the APIs more adaptable.

-Since, we're planning to have APIs in multiple languages, it might get difficult to maintain and document them seperately in the future.
+Since, we're planning to have APIs in multiple languages (python, java, C# and others), it might get difficult to maintain and document them separately in the future.

 ## Proposal

-Using swagger annotations to solve most of the documentation and client APIs issues.
+### Using swagger annotations to generate and document client APIs.

 [Swagger annotations](https://github.com/swagger-api/swagger-core/wiki/Swagger-2.X---Annotations) are a quick and easy way to generate openapi specifications from the source code.
 Annotations apply to classes, methods and arguments.
-Using this way, we'll be able to get ourselves out of maintaning client APIs in different languages.
+Using this way, it's easier to get rid of client APIs maintenance (generation, documentation and packaging) in different languages.

-### How it works?
+#### How it works?

-We'll have to update our source code into classes that contain APIs for different types of verticles.
+By refactoring konduit-serving source code into classes that contain APIs for different types of verticles.
 For example:

 ```java
 @Path("/")